Quantum Walks for Chemical Reaction Networks: Preliminaries

 As an example, consider the CRN defined by

 This corresponds to the reaction system whose standard reaction diagram is displayed as

-A CRN is not just a static system; it also has dynamical relationships between the various complexes.
+A CRN is not only characterized by its static network structure but also by the time evolution of species concentrations.
 These dynamics are governed by the \emph{kinetics} of the CRN.
-The kinetics act on a \emph{concentrations vector} \(c \in \mathbb{R}_{\ge 0}^{{\cal S}}\), whose components \(c_s\) (for each \(s \in {\cal S}\)) specify the number of \(s\)-molecules per unit volume of the mixture.
+The kinetics act on a \emph{concentrations vector} \(c \in \mathbb{R}_{\ge 0}^{{\cal S}}\), whose components \(c_s\) (for each \(s \in {\cal S}\)) specify the concentration of \(s\)-molecules per unit volume of the mixture.
 In this work, we consider the following specific form of kinetics:

 \begin{definition}[Mass Action Kinetics] A \emph{mass action kinetics} for a chemical reaction network \(({\cal S}, {\cal C}, {\cal R})\) is an assignment to each reaction \(y \to y'\) of a \emph{mass action rate function} \({\cal K}_{y \to y'} \colon \mathbb{R}_{\ge 0}^{{\cal S}} \to \mathbb{R}_{\ge 0}\) such that there exists a positive number \(k_{y \to y'}\) with